 Key Applications Of AI In Logistics And Supply Chain Management

 Today, many business leaders know that Artificial Intelligence applications bring unusual solutions in the supply chain, logistics and transportation industries and can contribute up to $15.7 trillion to the global economy by 2030.
 A good AI-driven application can enhance supply chain management by automating mundane tasks at low operating cost.

-Few key applications of Artificial Intelligence in Logistics and Supply Chain Management Business that give optimal results are given below.
+Few key applications of AI in logistics and supply chain management Business that give optimal results are given below.

 Data-driven Demand Forecasting

 AI and machine learning techniques provide the supply chain with demand forecasting which can be used by them to identify demand patterns based on datasets of past deliveries and demand.
 Based on weather or real-time sales or other factors, this accurate and continuous forecasting helps companies automated sorting, reduce operational costs, and improve warehouse management and inventory.